Opportunity for primary schools to receive EEF Promising Project, Nuffield Early Language Intervention, at no cost.

 Following this, the EEF has funded two randomised controlled trials, both independently evaluated.
 The latest and largest, published in May 2020, involved 193 primary schools.
 Staff in the intervention schools received training from Elklan and resources from the Oxford University Press.
 This found that children receiving the NELI programme made the equivalent of +3 additional months’ progress in oral language skills, on average, compared to children who did not receive NELI.
 This result has a very high security rating: 5 out of 5 on the EEF padlock scale.
 Children receiving the NELI programme also made additional progress in early word reading and on a teacher administered language assessment.

 NELI is listed as one of the EEF's Promising Projects.
-We are currently supporting a development pilot of an online training model to enable NELI to be delivered at scale.
+We have supported a development pilot of an online training model to enable NELI to be delivered at scale.
 This has been made possible thanks to the financial support of ICG, which is supporting the EEF to scale up our Promising Projects.

 How can I get involved?

-The Department for Education gathered expressions of interest from schools who wanted to register to take part in delivering NELI this academic year.
+The Department for Education gathered expressions of interest from schools who wanted to register to take part in delivering NELI during the academic year 2020/21.
 The portal for expressing an interest was open between 24 August 2020 and 30 October 2020 and is now closed.
-Schools will be contacted before December 2020 about their request to receive the programme at no cost.
+Schools were contacted before the end of December 2020 about their request to receive the programme at no cost.

-While expressions of interest were invited from all state-funded primary schools, places are limited and in the event of over-subscription, schools will be prioritised based on their percentage of FSM eligibility.
+While expressions of interest were invited from all state-funded primary schools, places were limited, and due to over-subscription schools will be prioritised based on their percentage of FSM eligibility.

 The NELI programme continues to be available for the costs outlined in the latest EEF report, where the programme received a cost rating of very low.
 You can purchase the programme resources from OUP and receive training from Elklan.